 Stephen Jones is the Director of Small Grains at the BreadLab in Burlington, WA.
 He specializes in field research and breeding, managing the BreadLab's variety trials and leading the greenhouse and field research portion of the BreadLab's activities.

 Teri McKenzie, Inland Northwest Food Network - Coeur d'Alene, ID

-Teri McKenzie is a local food advocate and founder of the Inland Northwest Food Network in 2014.
-The Inland Northwest Food Network works to empower people through information and hands-on experience, hosting cooking classes, workshops on gardening and composting, an annual seed swap, public lectures from food systems experts, and regional farm tours.
-Teri's goal is to create a "resilient, community food system that celebrates the cultural aspects of our region's food and promotes health for individuals, the local economy, and the environment."
+Teri McKenzie was a local food advocate and founder of the Inland Northwest Food Network in 2014.
+The Inland Northwest Food Network worked to empower people through information and hands-on experience, hosting cooking class, workshops on gardening and composting, and regional farm tours.

 Tim Cornie, 1000 Springs Mill - Buhl, ID